monsoonmaelstrom/book2/book2.md

 ----

 I go out over the back wall, the same way I used to.
 It almost makes me feel normal.
-I could go through the gates, sure, but if I did someone would undoubtedly tell Liam, and I’m equally sure the information would somehow make its way back to Commander Selby as well.
+I could go through the gates, sure, but if I did someone would undoubtedly tell Liam, and I’m equally sure the information would somehow make its way back to Commander Selby, as well.

-I don’t particularly feel like letting Liam know where I’m going at the moment.
+I don’t particularly feel like letting Liam know where I’m going, at the moment.
 I’m sure he would try to talk me out of it or want to come with me, and I don’t need the irritation of that conversation or the distraction of having him tag along into enemy territory.

-It’s evening, but it’s not dark yet, though the shadows are definitely growing longer as I make my way towards the center of the city and the house my mother has been residing in.
+It’s evening, but it’s not dark yet, though the shadows are definitely growing longer as I make my way towards the center of the city, and the house my mother has been residing in.

 I stand in the shadows against a nearby building, and watch the house.
 I haven’t actually been here before, and I don’t particularly feel like entering through the front door.
 In this part of town, you can’t loiter outside a house staring through the windows without someone coming to ask questions and encourage you to be on your way, so I wrap the shadows around myself a little bit more tightly and let them whisper ‘don’t look here’ to anyone who might glance in my direction.
 If someone is specifically looking for me, it won’t be enough to stop them from seeing me, but it should do the trick for everyone else, and I’m not expecting anyone to be specifically looking for me.

 An hour goes by while I wait for the sun to set, and then another thirty minutes as I wait for dusk to give way to night.
-Finally it’s dark enough that foot traffic has slowed to the point where I feel like I can probably make it into the house unobserved.
+Finally, it’s dark enough that foot traffic has slowed to the point where I feel like I can probably make it into the house unobserved.

 The house is brick with recessed mortar joints, so it’s easy to climb.
 I opt to enter via a second floor window.
 Once inside, I carefully close the window behind me, and stay frozen in place listening for a few moments.
 But I hear nothing.

 I open the doors as I come to them and look inside.
 Most of the rooms appear unoccupied, which makes sense, since as far as I know, there are only four people staying in this house full time, and there are bedrooms for at least double that.
-Eventually I find the room I’m fairly confident my mother is staying in, and take a seat on a chair in the corner opposite the door, which has the advantages of being away from the window, in shadow, and opposite the bed, so it’s unlikely to be the first place your eyes look when you enter the room.
+Eventually, I find the room I’m fairly confident my mother is staying in, and take a seat on a chair in the corner opposite the door, which has the advantages of being away from the window, in shadow, and opposite the bed, so it’s unlikely to be the first place your eyes look when you enter the room.

 Then I wait.